MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 ![A screenshot ](media/b72ae65a548ccd7de909fcef542bd876.jpg)

-A screenshot of a cell phone Description automatically generated

-A screenshot of a cell phone Description automatically generated

 1. Enter a rate table ID, date, and description.
 The date is for information only.

     You can click the **Rate Table ID** wizard button to copy information from another rate table or to include all employee records and their corresponding pay codes in the rate table.
-See *Copy information from another rate table* on page 26 and *Include all employees in a rate table* on page 27 for more information.
+See [Copy information from another rate table](#copy-information-from-another-rate-table) and [Include all employees in a rate table](#include-all-employees-in-a-rate-table)  for more information.

 1. Select the default profit type to be displayed in the **Profit Type** column when entering line items.